03 February 2015

 Last year, 20 people died in road traffic accidents in Buckinghamshire, 19 people died in Berkshire, 12 in Milton Keynes and 27 in Oxfordshire.

-Slater and Gordon Lawyers offer a free consultation for people injured in road traffic accidents through no fault of their own.
-Call freephone 0800 916 9046 or contact us online and we'll be happy to help you.
+Slater and Gordon offer a free consultation for people injured in road traffic accidents through no fault of their own.
+Contact us here and we'll be happy to help you.